 Blockchain wallets are secured by a private key (a 256-bit number).
 Knowing this number will allow direct access to any funds held in the wallet, so it should not be shared.
-Make sure you don’t forget it because, thanks to the decentralised nature of blockchain, there’s no ‘forgot my password’ service – if you forget your private key, you’ll be locked out of your digital wallet forever!
+Make sure don’t forget it because, thanks to the decentralised nature of blockchain, there’s no ‘forgot my password’ service – if traders forget their private key, they’ll be locked out of their digital wallet forever!

 There are two major types of blockchain wallets:

 In general, any wallet connected to the internet is a hot wallet.
 All crypto exchanges, apps and websites that facilitate trading come under this category.

 Any wallet that stores crypto without connecting to the internet is a cold wallet.
 It uses the internet only when traders are conducting a transaction.
 USB drives, paper wallets, and hardware not connected to the internet can act as cold wallets.

 A combination of hot and cold wallets can be a great way to secure coins while still being able to conduct transactions.

 Explore the five key advantages of blockchain below: